vincentbernat/jchroot/README.md

 See also [schroot][1] and [lxc][2]. `schroot` is not yet able to do this, but this is planned.
 See [bug #637870][3]. `lxc` should be able to do this but seems targeted at more complex situations...
+If you use systemd, look at `nspawn` or `systemd-nspawn` which does almost the same thing than jchroot.

 [1]: http://packages.qa.debian.org/s/schroot.html
 [2]: http://lxc.sourceforge.net/